 Deductions for Home Equity Debt

 As of 2018, interest paid on home equity loans are only tax deductible in certain scenarios.
 This is another key provision of the Tax Cuts and Jobs Act, and it’s one that could affect many homeowners across the state of Washington.

 In the past, homeowners who took out equity loans were allowed to deduct the interest from their taxes, up to $100,000.
 Under the new tax bill, this deduction will only be allowed in cases where the funds are used to improve the home (like a new addition or a kitchen renovation).

 And unlike the mortgage interest deduction, which only applies to new loans, there is no grandfathering clause with this home equity provision.

-In addition to these mortgage-related changes, the new tax bill introduces other changes that could affect residents across Washington State.
+In addition to these mortgage-related changes, the tax bill introduced other changes that could affect residents across Washington State.
 It limits the amount of property taxes, and state and local income tax, that a person can deduct.
 In the past, there really wasn’t a limit.
-But going forward, these deductions will be limited to $10,000.
+But now, these deductions are limited to $10,000.

 Have Questions or Need a Home Loan in WA State?